copyright (c) Franz Inc.

 publish-directory is used to publish a complete directory tree of files.
 This is similar to how web servers such as Apache publish files.
 AllegroServe publishes the files in the directory tree in a lazy manner.
 As files in the tree are referenced by client requests entities are created and published.

-publish-directory creates a mapping from all urls whose name begins with prefix to files stored in the directories specified by the destinations. destinations may either be a single directory or a list of directories to search.
+publish-directory creates a mapping from all urls whose name begins with prefix to files stored in the directories specified by the destinations. destination may either be a single directory or a list of directories to search.
 The host, port, remove, authorizer, plist, hook, headers and server arguments are as described above for publish-file.
 The timeout argument defaults as described in publish-file.
 The hook argument specifies what hook function should be put in the entities that publish-directory creates.
 The access-file argument names the access file name which will be used in this directory tree.
 When a request comes in for which there isn't an entity that matches it exactly, AllegroServe checks to see if a prefix of the request has been registered.
 If so, and if the resulting entity is a directory-entity as created by this function, then it strips the prefix off the given request and appends the remaining part of the request to the destination string.
 It then publishes that (normally using publish-file and computing the content-type from the file type).
 Next that file-entity is made to handle the request in the normal manner.

 If a request comes that maps to a directory rather than a file then